fuzzthink/gitstats/README.md

 The config file requires the following:

-1. 1st line must define `ignore` -- the file paths ignore regex.
+1. 1st line must define `ignore` -- the file paths ignore regex **.
 2. 2nd line if provided, must define the `commit_begin` string.
 3. 3rd line if provided, must define `commit_delta` -- array of commit timestamp and line count delta pairs.
   The pair is separated by a comma and pairs are separated by a '|'.